How are engineers jobless? Engineers aren’t immune to job loss and hardships. There are many factors that can leave engineers without work.

 Engineer #1 (lacks ambition)

-- Produces average work
+- Produce average work

 Engineer #2 (highly motivated)

-- Always is available to lend a helping hand
+- Offer a helping hand whenever possible

-- Constantly self-researches to learn more
+- Constantly self-research and learn more

-- Travels to job recruitment events
+- Attend job recruitment events

-- Asks for outside help in finding a job
+- Seek help in finding a job

 - Peer pressure